telerik/kendo-react-inputs/docs/slider/api.md

 # Slider

-Represents the Kendo UI Slider for React component.
+Represents the Kendo UI Slider component for React.

 ## Buttons